Bowinn Ma

-Bowinn Ma, is a Canadian politician, who was elected to the Legislative Assembly of British Columbia in the 2017 provincial election.
-Ma then stood for re-election in the 2020 British Columbia general election and 2024 British Columbia general election, winning decisively in both.
-She represents the electoral district of North Vancouver-Lonsdale as a member of the British Columbia New Democratic Party caucus.
+Bowinn Ma MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of North Vancouver-Lonsdale since 2017.
+She is a member of the New Democratic Party.

-Ma serves as the Minister of Infrastructure, a new position in the Eby ministry created to deliver capital projects for the provincial government.
+Ma serves as the Minister of Infrastructure, a new position in the Eby ministry created to deliver vertical capital projects for the provincial government.
 She previously served in the Eby ministry as BC’s first Minister for Emergency Management and Climate Readiness.
 In the Horgan ministry following the 2020 election, Ma was the Minister of State for Infrastructure, a position that served under the Minister of Transportation and Infrastructure, and also served on the Treasury Board.
 Minister Ma's mandate included specific TransLink SkyTrain expansion projects, the Massey Tunnel replacement and completing the Pattullo Bridge.
 From 2017 to 2020, Ma served as the Parliamentary Secretary for TransLink, as a member of the Cabinet Housing Working Group Committee, as a member of the Select Standing Committee on Public Accounts, and as the Chair of the Select Standing Committee on Crown Corporations.

+In November 2023, Ma became the third woman in BC history to give birth as a sitting cabinet minister, and the 14th in Canada.
+In July 2026, Ma became the first woman in BC history to give birth as a sitting cabinet minister twice.